cscart/docs/en/install/apache.rst

     unzip cscart_vx.x.x.zip

 In the example we have **cscart_v4.3.4.zip**.
-The name of your archive depends on the version of CS-Cart that you install.
+The name of your archive depends on the version of CS-Cart/Multi-Vendor that you install.

 ========================================
 Step 3.
 Change Ownership and Permissions